hollandjake/McTest/README.md

 * [Simple Logging Facade](http://www.slf4j.org/ "Simple Logging Facade's Website")

 ## Worked Examples of McTest
-Supplied in the source code at "src/main/resources" are java files Triangle.java and BMICalculator.java which both can demonstrate McTest in action.
+Supplied in the source code at `src/main/resources` are java files Triangle.java and BMICalculator.java which both can demonstrate McTest in action.

-You can run Triangle.java and BMICalculator.java by executing the tests shouldGenerateTestsForTriangle() and shouldGenerateTestsForBMICalculator() respectively, these tests are located at "src/test/java/com/github/hollandjake/com3529/test/ClassTestGeneratorTest.java"
+You can run `Triangle.java` and `BMICalculator.java` by executing the tests `shouldGenerateTestsForTriangle()` and `shouldGenerateTestsForBMICalculator()` respectively, these tests are located in `src/test/java/com/github/hollandjake/com3529/test/ClassTestGeneratorTest.java`

 After executing the tests, the console will let you know where the project is of the JUnit tests which were generated.
-The new project for the tests will look like the following for the Triangle.java and BMICalculator.java respectively.
-There will also be a coverage report PDF outlining the conditional coverage of the test suite.
+The new project for the tests will look like the following for the `Triangle.java` and `BMICalculator.java` respectively.
+There will also be a coverage report PDF outlining the conditional coverage of the test suite located inside the project root.

 ### Triangle.java
 ![Triangle.java tests](.github/images/Triangletests.png)
 ### BMICalculator.java
 ![BMICalculator.java tests](.github/images/BMItests.png)

-## Acknowledgements
+There is also a string test file called `StringTest.java` which attempts to match an input string with the constant string "Yummy Cheese".
+This will use string generation to try and generate the two conditions for the test.
+Note that you may need to increase the number of iterations by providing the java system property `-DGenetics.MaxIterations=<some_number>`;